 - 2 cups shrimp broth, optional

 - ¼ each jicama, peeled and small diced

 - ¼ cup Cotija cheese

-Saute in a small amount of oil, shallot, garlic and chile until softened and translucent.
+- Saute in a small amount of oil, half of minced shallot and garlic, and chile until softened and translucent.

-Add water, cilantro sprigs and cut up lime to the water.
+- Add shrimp broth (or water).
 Cover with lid and lower heat until a simmer.
-Cook rice for about 20 minutes, add butter and stir until creamy in consistency.
-Add chopped cilantro and lime juice to rice.
+Cook rice for about 20 minutes or until tender.
+Allow cooling for a few minutes.
+Add chopped cilantro and lime zest to rice.

 - Set oven to broil.
 Place corn, chopped jicama on a lined sheet pan.
 Drizzle olive oil, season with salt and pepper and broil for 5 minutes.
 Pull and let cool.

 - Warm a skillet over medium-high heat and drizzle oil into the bottom of the pan.
 Add shrimp. with marinade to pan in a single layer and cook until the bottom side is pink.
 Remove from pan.
 Add the rest of the garlic and shallot to the pan, saute until translucent.
 Deglaze pan with shrimp broth and allow the sauce to reduce for about 5 minutes.
 Add lime juice and reduce for 2 minutes.
 Add the half cooked shrimp to the pan and add butter.
 Stir to incorporate butter and until the shrimp are done.